The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 Cons:

 • Silk rugs aren’t affordable.
-We mentioned that it gives off a lux and sophisticated look, which means it comes with a price.
+We mentioned that it gives off a luxurious and sophisticated look, which means it comes at a price.
 If you are on a tight budget, we suggest opting for faux silk and silk velvet as alternatives.

 • Silk rugs are prone to sun and water damage, so avoid placing them in humid or damp areas, like your bathroom or entryway.
 It’s also best not to place it in direct sunlight.